 At any rate, shinobi (what we now often call ninja) were a real group that underwent real training for their profession.
 So, what were they trained in and how was their training used?

-Ninja Training and What they Actually Did
+Ninja Training and What They Actually Did

-The shinobi also used caltrops, which are 4-pointed spikes that could be dropped in their path so that anyone trying to track them could step and fall on the spikes and get a horror of a painful injury.
+The shinobi also used caltrops, which are four-pointed spikes that could be dropped in their path so that anyone trying to track them could step and fall on the spikes and get a horror of a painful injury.
 Caltrops were certainly meant to aid an escape.